We are having more fun than a human being should be allowed to have.

 Stay with us.

-Hi, Rush.
+Hi, Russ.

-This is Larry Vanderveen.
+This is Larry Vanderdeen.

-It's been a privilege to work with you for most of those years and your fight against the blood cancers for the Leukemia Lymphoma Society.
+And for single-handedly recreating AM Radio in the process, it's been a privilege to work with you for most of those years in your fight against the blood cancers for the Leukemia Lymphoma Society.

-Your Curathon broadcast and your personal generosity have helped save thousands of lives.
+Your curathon broadcast and your personal generosity have helped save thousands of lives.

 Your heart is truly as big as your talent, Rush.